mbootsman/walktowceu/content/collections/pages/sponsoring.md

 title: Sponsoring
 parent: 88c467f5-488a-4f7a-820b-781e07055d30
 updated_by: 8c7ebfc4-94cb-4f6f-bcea-fa48faf79a68
-updated_at: 1682096710
+updated_at: 1708102608
 ---
-On May 19th, I walked to Berlin to raise funds for [DonateWC](https://donatewc.org/).
+On May 19th, I walked to Berlin to raise funds for DonateWC.

 Because I'm self employed, I needed to ensure my business still runs after this adventure.
 I needed to hire a replacement to help my customers during my absence.